 Human hair is a rapidly growing natural resource, with the UK alone amassing approximately 6.5 million kg of human hair waste every year.
 The current placement of hair in landfills results in the expulsion of toxic gasses into the natural environment.
-This shocking fact inspired Sanne Visser’s 2016 MA project The New Age of Trichology, inwhich she explores how discarded human hair can be repurposed, by transforming it from a waste product into an abundant new design material.
+This shocking fact inspired Sanne Visser’s 2016 MA project The New Age of Trichology, which explores how discarded human hair can be repurposed into an abundant new design material.

-While the material properties of hair pose some challenges (“it is a tough fibre to work with as it is very fine, slippery and prickly compared to other natural fibres”) Visser explains that the main obstacle to using it is the stigma that surrounds it.
-“A lot of people find the material unattractive and gross as soon as it is detached from a person’s head,” she says, “but I do think that we are moving towards an era where people are more accepting of the use of more unusual materials, either natural, synthetically grown or digitally fabricated, particularly when it helps the environment”.
+While using hair as a material poses some challenges, “it is a tough fibre to work with as it is very fine, slippery and prickly compared to other natural fibres”, Visser explains that the main obstacle is the stigma that surrounds it.
+“A lot of people find the material unattractive and gross as soon as it is detached from a person’s head,” she says, “but I do think that we are moving towards an era where people are more accepting of the use of more unusual materials – either natural, synthetically grown or digitally fabricated – particularly when it helps the environment”.

 The resulting objects created by Visser, including bags, swing ropes and even bungee cords – are utilitarian rather than decorative, thereby showcasing the incredible resilience and durability of hair as a design material.
 By giving a new lease of life to ‘dead’ hair, Visser hopes that this project will highlight the possibilities of repurposing a material which is so abundant, with more growing every day on heads all around the world.